Kekoa-Pickett/ML-HW2/README.md

 <br>(5) Any special comments, issues or points in grading or generally about the assignment you want to convey.
 For this assignment, you should at least describe the acceleration structure you use.
 <br>
-**I tried implementing it but there were a lot of problems trying to add everything together and keep it separate.**
+**I tried implementing it but there were a lot of problems trying to add everything together and keep it separate.
+Especially since no one was able to be my partner.**